Paradoxically though, if I play just the right kind music, I’ll sleep like a baby.

 Meditation music and nature sounds

-If you need something even simpler than the above styles of music, then you can always do an online search for meditation music or sounds of nature.
+If you need something even simpler than the above styles of music, you might like to try some meditation music or recordings of natural environments.

-YouTube has countless videos, some lasting hours, of simple synthesized calm meditation music, and also videos of natural settings like forests, oceans, rivers or thunderstorms.
+YouTube has countless videos of simple, synthesized meditation music, and recordings of natural settings like forests, oceans, rivers or thunderstorms.
+You can even find recordings that are 8+ hours long – enough to accompany you for an entire night.

-If you haven’t tried listening to white noise before, then I also recommend you give that a go.
-It can effectively block out unwanted external sound, and also help you relax at night.
+And if you haven’t tried listening to white noise before, I recommend giving that a go too.
+It can help mask unwanted external sound, and also help you relax at night.

 Do you have any songs I could add to any of these playlists?
-Are there any you think I should remove from them because you didn’t find them relaxing?
 I’d love to hear from you in the comments below.